 After breast augmentation, some patients are dissatisfied with the look or feel of their breasts.
 This usually means that the implants are not the correct type or size.
 If this occurs, breast revision can replace your current implants with ones that are better suited to meet your aesthetic goals.
 With breast revision, you can exchange your implants for a larger size, a different material, or even an entirely different style.

 Surgical complications can unexpectedly arise after breast augmentation.
 These complications may occur spontaneously or can arise due to poor healing, aging, nursing, pregnancy, or poor technique in the initial augmentation procedure.
-Some of the more common complications include capsular contracture, implant failure, and double bubble deformity.
+Some of the more common complications include capsular contracture, implant failure, bottoming out, and double bubble deformity.
 If complications occur, breast revision surgery can correct the issue, replace your implants, and restore your breast appearance.

 Unfortunately, some concerns after breast augmentation arise as a result of undergoing the initial augmentation procedure with an underqualified surgeon.
 An underqualified surgeon who lacks board certification, experience, and a well-established satisfied clientele may not have the skills necessary to produce the results you desire.
 Dr. Schlechter has established a strong reputation as an experienced and skilled board-certified plastic surgeon with the ability to perform expert breast revision to improve your results.